-- Deferred taxation is provided using the liability method for all temporary differences arising between the carrying amounts and tax bases of assets and liabilities using current corporation tax rates.
+- differences arising between the carrying amounts and tax bases of assets and liabilities using current corporation tax rates.
 The principal temporary differences arise from depreciation on plant and equipment.
 Deferred tax assets are recognised for all deductible temporary differences to the extent that it is probable that future taxable profit will be available against which they can be utilised. - ii) Corporation tax is charged annually at 25%.